liferay-search/liferay-docs/en/user/articles/05-setting-up/01-system-settings/03-server-administration/01-server-admin-resources.markdown

 accessing the generated servlets directly instead of accessing them over the application server's dispatcher chain.
-This function is only suitable for cases where no filter is required for the JSPs; it should be enabled for production mode to improve performance, but disabled for development mode to allow JSP servlets to be reloaded on the fly.
+This function is only suitable for cases where no filter is required for the JSPs; it should be enabled for sharepointion mode to improve performance, but disabled for development mode to allow JSP servlets to be reloaded on the fly.
 See the Direct Servlet Context section of the `portal.properties` file for details.
 [1](#one)